Code Geass: Akito the Exiled: Plot

+Episodes

 Production

 Sunrise producer Kawaguchi Yoshitaka asked Kazuki Akane to produce the OVAs when he was working on the retakes of the Birdy the Mighty: Decode 02 in 2009.
 Though had heard of the title, Akane watched none of it.
 He remembers watching the first two episodes and was surprised with the involvement of the mangaka group Clamp as character designers.
 He was amazed that they were drawing such intense characters with their personal touch and all for a TV series.
 Furthermore, he felt they drew all of the mechanical action so well by hand.
 Kawaguchi who came to him and proposed the OVA concept.
 Back when he was at Sunrise quite a long time ago, Kawaguchi and him worked a together with his working on production progress and his working on staging.
 Despite Akane not feeling fitting for such project, Kawaguchi claimed he needed a new staff member due to Goro Tanaguchi not being available.
 His impression was that it was a production packed with elements that the viewers wanted to see providing plenty of twists and turns.
 The producers also gave me their suggestion, so at that point he thought he would consider Europe and the E.U.
 Akane was absorbed in the history of the Roman Empire which led to a similar experience in the writing of the OVA.
 Due to Code Geass' fame within the fandom, Akane expressed pressure when making the second OVA, aiming to give the audience a present through it.
-The narrative was conceived bby the director to give the series a darker tone than the television series inspired by the recent 2011 Tōhoku earthquake and tsunami.
+The narrative was conceived by the director to give the series a darker tone than the television series inspired by the recent 2011 Tōhoku earthquake and tsunami.
 In order to produce more original concepts, Akane made the story to focus on Europe to contrast the setting from the previous series.